SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%avatar @Phxenix`

 **%ban** `<@user> <reason>`
     Info: Admin only.
 Bans a User.
 Mention the User or use User ID.
+You will be asked for confirmation before the user gets banned.
 The reason will get logged in Audit logs and also DM'd to the user.
     Example: `%ban @Phxenix what an idiot`

 **%banner** `<@user: Optional>`